jzillmann/svelte-conmu/README.md

 }
 ```

-Now Type Script should give you type support when defining `ContextMenuOption`s and accessing them in your `ContextMenu.svelte`.
+Now Type Script should give you type support for `highlight` when defining `ContextMenuOption`s and accessing them in your `ContextMenu.svelte`.

 ## Develop